61 Red Flowers: Complete List With Names and Pictures

 It wouldn’t be a red flower list without mentioning the rose!
 Roses are among the most popular flowers in the world, so they hardly need an introduction.
 We all know that these flowers come in gorgeous shades of red.
 While they are a favorite for bouquets, there are lots of different rose varieties that will be perfect for your garden!
 While they can be a bit intimidating to grow, there are many different varieties of roses that will suit gardeners of any skill level.

-Some basic care tips are to allow the roses to grow in a site that receives full sun, at least 6 hours a day is recommended for the most prolific blooming.
+Grow your roses in a site that receives full sun, at least 6 hours a day is recommended for the most prolific blooming.
 They enjoy soil that is fertile, provided that it is well-drained.
 It may be a good idea to use your compost to bring out the nutrients that this plant will need.

 Throughout the growing season, give your roses at least an inch of water every week.
 This should be enough to keep them going and growing.
 You should also prune your rose plants to create the shape you like and encourage more blooms.
 While it will vary depending on the variety of rose you pick, most roses are happy to grow in USDA zones 3 through 10.

 Royal poinciana is an interesting addition to this list, primarily because it is a flowering tree versus a simple plant or shrub.
 If you want to grow a gorgeous, high-statement plant in your garden, consider this amazing tree that flowers a rich, flaming red.
 It is also known as the flame tree.

 When fully mature, royal poinciana grows 20 to 40 feet tall!
 When growing this tree, it’s important to keep it away from any structures to allow its roots to develop properly.
 It spreads between 40 to 60 feet wide, after all, so you will want to keep the structures safe, as well as allow the root system to thrive.